 Testing, Inspection and Certification

 Conformity Assessment is the demonstration that specified requirements relating to a product, process, system, or group are fulfilled.
 Conformity assessment can include: the supplier’s declaration of conformity, different types of sampling and testing, inspection, certification, management system assessment and registration, the accreditation of the competence of those activities, and the recognition of an accreditation program’s capability.
-Conformity Assessment is a mandatory step for the manufacturer in the process of complying with specific EU harmonized legislation.
-As mentioned above under CE Marking, EU harmonized product legislation gives manufacturers some choice regarding conformity assessment, depending on the level of risk involved in the use of their product.
-Certification for defined lesser risk products can be done by the manufacturer themselves by building a technical file in many cases.
-Higher risk products will need third party testing through accredited testing labs.
-Types of compliance certification ranges from self-certification, type examination and production quality control system certification, to full quality assurance system certification.
+Conformity Assessment is a mandatory step for the manufacturer in complying with specific EU harmonized legislation.
+As mentioned above, under CE Marking, EU harmonized product legislation gives manufacturers some choice regarding conformity assessment, depending on the level of risk involved in the use of their product.
+Certification for defined lesser-risk products can be done by the manufacturer themselves by building a technical file in many cases.
+Higher-risk products will need third-party testing through accredited testing labs.
+Types of compliance certification range from self-certification, type examination and production quality control system certification to full quality assurance system certification.
 In the case of CE Mark directives or regulations, each directive or regulation stipulates the processes which can be used for which products.
 This is usually found in an annex and called a module.

 The only exceptions to this EU-domiciled rule are U.S.-based organizations and test labs for products covered under U.S.-EU mutual recognition agreements for certain types of marine equipment, products under the electromagnetic compatibility mutual recognition agreement, and the radio equipment mutual recognition agreement.

 In addition, to promote market acceptance for products in the European Union, there are several voluntary conformity assessment programs.
 CEN and CENELEC’s certification system are known as the Keymark.
 ETSI does not offer conformity assessment services.